QiWang19/hello-react/The Complete React Web Developer Course (with Redux)/r-04-05-jsx/helloReact.md

 exports
 1.default export
 can use without use the same name
+cannot do with const variable

 ```javascript
 const substract = (a, b) => a - b;